bauerca/drag-sort-listview/README.md

 your use case by email.
 I hope you find it useful; and please, help me improve the thing!

-Music app (silly if it weren't!); therefore, the essential behavior is the same---list item heights and visibilities are adjusted to create an empty slot that tracks the item being dragged.
-User-provided Listener objects are informed of drag and drop events; these Listeners perform the actual reorderings within the user's [ListAdapter](http://developer.android.com/reference/android/widget/ListAdapter.html).

 Usage
 -----